cu-mkp/editioncrafter-data/how-tos/intro-to-github.md

 To get started, create a [Github account](https://github.com/) by signing up.
 You may want to use your education email account for added features, though this is not necessary.
 See [Getting started with your GitHub account](https://docs.github.com/en/get-started/onboarding/getting-started-with-your-github-account) for more details.

 For an introduction of some of the main features of Github, we suggest reviewing [Github's Hello World Exercise](https://docs.github.com/en/get-started/quickstart/hello-world).
+Another useful resource is [W3schools' Intro to Github](https://www.w3schools.com/git/git_intro.asp?remote=github).

 ## Repositories

-Each project in Gthub is housed in a respository, which contains all the files and directories (kind of like "folders" in your computer) of your project.
+Each project in Github is housed in a respository, which contains all the files and directories (kind of like "folders" in your computer) of your project.

 ## Project Management Tools